Sung-Ching Lee, Postdoc

 Scheduled days of the week, times and assigned rooms are also subject to change.
 If you have any questions about TA positions in the department, email graduate.program@geog.ubc.ca.

-Sessional Lecturer Positions 2024W
+Sessional Lecturer Positions 2025S

 Note: The courses listed below are subject to budgetary approval, conditional upon satisfactory enrolment and will be governed by UBC’s “Agreement on Conditions of Appointment for Sessional Faculty Members”.
 Scheduled days of the week, times and assigned rooms are also subject to change.
-For the most up to date schedule, visit https://courses.students.ubc.ca/

-GEOS 370-101 Advanced Geographic Information Science (3)
+GEOS 270 – 921: Geographic Information Science (3.0 credits)

 Application:

-Applicants must apply through the Geography website using the following link: https://geog.air.arts.ubc.ca/sessional-lectureship-application-for-2024W/
+Applicants must apply through the Geography website using the following link: https://geog.air.arts.ubc.ca/sessional-lectureship-application-for-2025s/

-• evidence of teaching effectiveness
+5. Evidence of teaching effectiveness

 Equity and diversity are essential to academic excellence.
 An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
 We encourage applications from members of groups that have been marginalized on any grounds enumerated under the B.C.
 Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Metis, Inuit, or Indigenous person.